dmitriyz718/react-refactor/README.md

 ## Refactor!

-**To refactor your Monument project, first ensure you have either:**

-  A) Your working version of a static Monument site

-**-or-**

-  B) The static version of Monument provided in this github repo labeled `starter-static-site`.

 **Suggested implementation**
 1. Create a React application in this repository, preferably in a new folder.
 2. Move *all* of your `html` content (minus the `head` tag) into a new component.
-3. Copy images and css into your `public` folder.
+3. Copy images into your `public` folder.
-4. Link all of the images and styles into your new component.
-You may overwrite the `index.css` with the original *Monument* css.
+4. You may overwrite the `index.css` with the original *Monument* css.
 5. Logically separate different pieces of the *Monument* html into smaller components.